-Tentative Offerings for on campus fall 2014-spring 2015 and PLAN AHEAD FOR MAY TERM IN ITALY 2015!!
+Tentative Offerings for on campus-spring 2015 and PLAN AHEAD FOR MAY TERM IN ITALY 2015!!
 Click link for more detailed information.
 May Term in Italy 2015:

 ARTH 102: Survey of Art in Western Europe